parasol-framework/parasol/readme.md

 ### 3.2 Debug Build

-Before resorting to a debug build, consider running the application with the `--log-info` option.
+Before resorting to a debug build, consider running the application with the `--log-debug` option.
 Doing so will print a wealth of information to stdout and this is often enough to resolve common problems quickly.

 Parasol supports the use of `gdb` as a debugger.
 Making a debug build for the first time will require a full build and install with the release options turned off, e.g: